sharjeelsayed/devops-box/README.md

 # DevOps box
-* A Vagrant project with an Ubuntu box with the tools needed to do DevOps
+* A Vagrant project for VirtualBox to set up an Ubuntu box with DevOps tools

 # Tools included
 * Ansible